Material received from Hilda Van Stockum and John Tepper Marlin from 1973-1991.

 Gerrit and the Organ (1943) is also set in the Netherlands.
 The collection includes several illustrations for this book.
 Little Old Bear (1962) is a picture book about a tired old teddy bear and how he finds a new home.
 For this title the collection holds two dummies, illustrations, and proofs.
 For Mogo's Flute (1966), a story set in Kenya, the holdings consist of manuscript notes and a typescript.
 Patsy and the Pup (1950) is a picture book about a small girl and her puppy for which the collection holds illustrations and a color separation.
 For Penengro (1972), the story of an orphan boy who runs away to join the gypsies, the collection includes three typescripts, sketches, illustrations, a negative, and color tonal charts.
 The Winged Watchman (1962) concerns the Verhagen family during the German occupation of Holland in World War II.
 For this title the holdings consist of a typescript, illustrations, and a proof.

-Van Stockum focuses her books on family life.
-She writes about the normal everyday concerns as well as the unusual.
+Van Stockum focused her books on family life.
+She wrote about the normal everyday concerns as well as the unusual.
 The relationships of family members is of great importance in her books and what factors might bring them together or separate them.

 A. Correspondence1/1 To the de Grummond Collection, 1973-1979 and undated, 9 items.